zachvalenta/jvns.ca/source/_posts/2014-08-12-what-happens-if-you-write-a-tcp-stack-in-python.markdown

 categories: networking hackerschool
 ---

-During Hacker School, I wanted to understand networking better, and I decided to write a miniature TCP stack as part of that.
+During Recurse Center, I wanted to understand networking better, and I decided to write a miniature TCP stack as part of that.
 I was much more comfortable with Python than C and I'd recently discovered the [scapy](http://www.secdev.org/projects/scapy/) networking library